Generic Name: mupirocin (Topical route)

 Precautions While Using Centany

-If your skin infection does not improve within 3 to 5 days, or if it becomes worse, check with your health care professional.
+If your skin infection does not improve within 3 to 5 days, or if it becomes worse, check with your doctor.

 Centany Side Effects